capslock321/aiomojang/README.rst

 .. image:: https://img.shields.io/github/license/capslock321/aiomojang
     :alt: GitHub
-Aiomojang is a asynchronous implementation of Mojang's API.

-It is designed to be simple to use and easy understanding.
+Aiomojang is a asynchronous implementation of Mojang's API, designed to be simple to use and easy understanding.
 It makes use of the await and async keywords introduced in Python 3.5 **(PEP 492)**.

 Installation
 ===============================